Why Oklahoma Has the Most Expensive Home Insurance in America

 | Chubb | High-value homes | Superior replacement cost coverage |

-The Oklahoma Insurance Department maintains a home insurance rate comparison tool that allows you to compare rates from active carriers for your specific home type and location.
-Use it — the spread between the cheapest and most expensive carrier for the same home can be thousands of dollars per year.
+The Oklahoma Insurance Department maintains a home insurance rate comparison tool that lets you compare rates from active carriers for your specific home type and location.
+Use it.
+The spread between the cheapest and most expensive carrier for the same home can be thousands of dollars per year.
+For neighboring high-risk states with similar dynamics, our Texas home insurance guide and Colorado home insurance guide cover comparable challenges.

 How to Lower Your Home Insurance Costs in Oklahoma

-Oklahoma's high rates are largely driven by factors outside your control — but there are meaningful steps you can take to reduce what you pay.
+Oklahoma's high rates are largely driven by factors outside your control, but there are meaningful steps you can take to reduce what you pay.
+Our 17 proven ways to lower your home insurance premium covers many general strategies, but here are the ones that matter most for Oklahoma specifically.

 1. Install a Storm Shelter or Safe Room

-Your roof is the most vulnerable part of your home in an Oklahoma hail or wind storm — and insurers know it.
-Upgrading to Class 4 impact-rated shingles (the highest impact resistance rating) can trigger significant premium discounts with many carriers.
-A newer roof also signals to insurers that your home is lower-risk overall, which can reduce your base rate at renewal.
-The Strengthen Oklahoma Homes program offers grants of up to $10,000 to help qualifying homeowners make storm-resistant roof upgrades.
+Your roof is the most vulnerable part of your home in an Oklahoma hail or wind storm, and insurers know it.
+Upgrading to Class 4 impact-rated shingles can trigger significant premium discounts.
+Better yet, the Strengthen Oklahoma Homes (SOH / OKReady) Program opened statewide applications on January 12, 2026, offering grants of up to $10,000 to upgrade to storm-resistant IBHS FORTIFIED Roof standards.

 3. Bundle Your Home and Auto Policies